-Unlike some towns, Unionville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Unionville are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Unionville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Unionville is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Unionville who work in office and administrative support (19.70%), management occupations (10.60%), and sales jobs (8.31%).

 Also of interest is that Unionville has more people living here who work in computers and math than 95% of the places in the US.